brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ## <a name="BattleRoles"></a>Battle Roles

 Sooner or later, even the most roleplay-heavy DnD parties get into combat.
 While playing a jack-of-all-trades has its merits, it's generally more effective to focus on one or two roles and build your character for those.
 For instance, the Wizard spell list can be overwhelming, but knowing that you're focusing on control spells helps give you a direction.
-Thinking about what roles you want to play in battle can give you focus not only in your character build, but also your tactics.
+Thinking about what roles you want to play in battle can give you focus not only on your character build but also on your tactics.
 There are 5 basic roles most characters can play in battle.

 ### <a name="BattleRoles-Blaster"></a>Blaster

-A <dfn>Blaster</dfn> is able to attack an area of multiple opponents (known as area of effect damage, or AOE).
+A <dfn>Blaster</dfn> can attack an area of multiple opponents (known as area of effect damage, or AOE).
 This is almost exclusively a role filled by spellcasters like Clerics, Sorcerers, and Wizards, although a few Paladin and Barbarian subclasses dabble in this.

 Blasters excel at wiping out groups of weaker opponents and can turn some encounters into a cakewalk.
 They typically use limited resources (like spell slots) and have to make a tactical choice as to when and where to use their blasting spells.